Inflammatory demyelinating diseases of the central nervous system: Pediatric and pubertal MS

 MS cases are rare before puberty, but they can happen.
 Whether they constitute a separate disease is still an open subject.
 Anyway, even this pubertal MS could be more than one disease, because early-onset and late-onset have different demyelination patterns.

 Pediatric MS patients tend to have active inflammatory disease course with a tendency to have brainstem / cerebellar presentations at onset.
 Due to efficient repair mechanisms at early life, pediatric MS patients tend to have longer time to reach EDSS 6 but reach it at earlier age.

 An iron-responsive variant of MS has been reported in children.

 Controversy for the definition

 Given that the etiology of MS is unknown, the current definitions of MS are all based on its appearance.
 The most commonly used definition, the McDonald criteria, requires just the presence of demyelinating lesions separated in space and time, together with the exclusion of every known demyelinating condition.
+However, as of 2023 most current MRI machines only pick up 60% of MS lesions, and even 7T machines only pick up 85%.
+The MS of MS people not discovered by MRI is found only in autopsy.